Copywriting basics: How to boost conversions

 Playing with emotions

 Use certain words to make it clear to readers what emotion is waiting for them and what problem is being solved.
 If you manage to establish this feeling in your headline, clicks and traffic are guaranteed.
-Examples: "Effortlessly boost your conversion rate"; "Goodbye headaches - how to optimize your conversion rate".
+Examples: “Effortlessly boost your conversion rate”; “Goodbye headaches – how to optimise your conversion rate”.

 The more experience you gain, the easier it will be for you to develop headlines.
-You can also combine the methods to get the most out of them: "3 tricks to optimize your conversion rate effortlessly".
+You can also combine the methods to get the most out of them: “3 tricks to optimise your conversion rate effortlessly”.

 Always make sure that the headline is easy to read and not too bulky.
 A good guideline for headline length is six to eight words.
 In general, most people take in the first three and last three words of a headline.